josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 ### Builders

-Builders clearly value getting the work done as quickly and efficiently as possible.
-They are making something—likely something with parts beyond the frontend—and are eager to see it through to completion.
-This means Builders may focus more on completion than on maintainability.
+Builders value getting the work done as quickly and efficiently as possible.
+They are making something—likely something with parts beyond the frontend—and are often eager to see it through to completion.
+This means Builders may prize that initial execution over other long-term factors.

 Builders tend to tout Tailwind as the saving grace that got rid of the hard parts of CSS.
 They like that Tailwind makes the work tidy and fast.

 That, in turn, strongly implies Builders value getting through this particular part of their work as quickly and easily as possible.
-(We all value efficient productivity, of course.
+(We all value efficiency, of course.
 But _where_ you value it may implicitly say something about your priorities.)

 This also implies one or both of the following: either a) that they found this work overly challenging before; and/or b) that this is not the part of their job they wish to be challenged in.
 They likely don't shy away from challenge; they probably just prefer it in a different form.